PaulBellette/neural_hybrid_render/README.md

 ## Tone-setting summary

 This is not a serious renderer.
-It is a deliberately tiny experiment that keeps asking a serious question:
+It is a deliberately tiny experiment that asks a serious question:

-> how much of “rendering” is really geometry, and how much is just a learned appearance prior living on top of geometry?
+> how much of “rendering” is really geometry, and how much can we fake it with a learned appearance prior living on top of geometry?

 So far the answer seems to be: a lot more can be learned than you might expect, but the moment you do that, the model’s notion of locality becomes the whole game.